ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 date: 2021-02-07
 featuredImage: /assets/images/posts/organize-nx-modules-ngrx.png
 description: Working with Nx may be confusing.
 This article explains how I create Nx libraries and the principles behind my motivations.
+tags:
+ - nx
+ - angular
 ---

-If you've worked with both Nx at least once, you probably know it's quite complex to figure out the best way to organize your code into modules in a way that is scalable, and that makes sense.
+If you've worked with both Nx at least once, you probably know it's quite complex to figure out the best way to organize your code into modules a scalable way, and that makes sense.

-When you're adding some additional code, have you ever thought where to add it?
+When you're adding some additional code, have you ever thought about where to add it?

 - An app?
 - A new module within an app?